 - Master Gardener Association of San Diego: sign up to get a Master Gardener to support your school garden, and find info about grants for school gardens.

-- Educator Resources: We created this index of resources to connect teachers with classroom activity ideas to follow your watershed education presentation, resources for curriculum support including online video tools, local organizations leading the way to healthy water systems, and a listing of both in and out of the classroom field trip opportunities.
+- We created this index of resources to connect teachers with classroom activity ideas to follow your watershed education presentation, resources for curriculum support including online video tools, local organizations leading the way to healthy water systems, and a listing of both in and out of the classroom field trip opportunities.

 - Watersheds in San Diego County: Learn more about the ten watersheds in the county.

 - Preparing for Wildfire: valuable information about what to do before, during, and after a

 - Tree & Forest Health: learn more about the beetles infecting trees throughout the county and